axelclark/ex338/web/templates/page/2018_rules.html.md

   2. **b.
 LLWS:** The draft for the LLWS will begin in August, after the regional winners are set.
 During the September draft, you will be selecting a draft position rather than an actual team (For example, you may use your 4th round selection for the first pick in the LLWS draft).
 There are only 16 teams in the LLWS.

 9. **9.
-Relegation:** Based on League Points, the bottom 4 Owners in A will be relegated to League B and the top 4 Owners in B will move up to A.  Because relegation and the 2018 draft will take place prior to the end of the MLB season, we will use the MLB regular season standings at the end of the day on the day of the US Open Men&#39;s final.
+Relegation:** Based on League Points, the bottom 4 Owners in A and B will be relegated to League B and C respectively.
+The top 4 Owners in B and C will move up to A and B.  Because relegation and the next season's draft will take place prior to the end of the MLB season, we will use the MLB regular season standings at the end of the day on the day of the US Open Men&#39;s final.
 This is f_r relegation purposes only_.
 League points will still be based on the playoffs.
 For relegation, points will be awarded based on the following:

   1. 8 pts: Best Overall Record
   2. 5 pts: Best Overall Record in other league